This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 We really do love our Darwin lifestyle but Darwin’s history has not always been so calm and peaceful.

 Did you know that during World War II, Darwin city endured 64 bombing raids by Japanese forces?
 The city was devastated and sadly, many lives were lost.

-After the war Darwin rebuilt its city, only to face further devastation from Cyclone Tracy in 1974.
+After the war Darwin rebuilt its city.
+Sadly it was only to face further devastation from Cyclone Tracy in 1974.
 Striking during the early hours of Christmas morning, Cyclone Tracy left over 70% of Darwin residents homeless.
-Not defeated, Territorians rallied together to rebuild their city … again.
+Not defeated, Territorians rallied together to rebuild their city … yet again.

 Today Darwin is a thriving hub jam-packed with amazing lifestyle experiences.

 There is nothing quite so magical than the bright golden sun setting over the Arafura Sea.
 Enjoy your favourite beverage at one of Darwin’s oceanfront clubs and cafes as you watch the sun go down.

 A visit to the Darwin Sailing Club, the Darwin Trailer Boat Club, the Ski Club or the Nightcliff Foreshore will reward you with some of the best sunset vantage points in Darwin.
 Don’t forget to bring your camera and take this experience home with you!

 Markets are the thing to do whilst visiting the Top End.